Table of Contents

 Periodontal Disease in Dogs

 Periodontal disease is a more prevalent problem in dogs than cavities.
 It occurs when plaque builds up along the gumline, leading to inflammation, gum infection, and tooth loss if untreated.
-Periodontal disease can significantly impact a dog’s quality of life without regular cleaning.
+Without regular cleaning, periodontal disease can significantly impact a dog’s quality of life.

 Gingivitis and Plaque Buildup